OUR MOVING PROCESS

 Please ensure we have contact phone numbers for you at destination – this is the only way we can reach you, so please advise us of all phone numbers and any e-mail addresses you may have.
-They must be listed on your contract.

-It is recommended that at least two people be available to receive your shipment: one to check the items off the Inventory Form as they come into your home and a second to inspect the conditions of the items and direct us to the location you would like them placed.
+It is recommended that at least two people be available to receive your shipment: one to check the items off the Inventory Form(s) as they come into your home, and a second to inspect the conditions of the items, and direct us to the location you would like your items placed.

-Any damaged or missing items must be noted on the Inventory Forms prior to your driver’s departure to be considered a valid claim.
+Any damaged or missing items must be noted on the Inventory Form(s) prior to your driver’s departure to be considered a valid claim.

-Please ensure you have a complete set of signed and dated documents (Bill of Lading and Inventory Forms) prior to your driver’s departure.
+Please ensure you have a complete set of signed and dated documents – Bill of Lading and Inventory Form(s) prior to your driver’s departure.